rtshkmr/robotics/README.md

 You can check out this [site](https://www.hongkiat.com/blog/60-excellent-free-3d-model-websites/) for some open source models (only .fbx models can be imported into Unity3D).

 #### MapsSDK
-- Register for an account to be eligible for dwonloading the assets, there are no costs incurred.
+- Register for an account to be eligible for downloading the assets, there are no costs incurred.
 - Follow this [guide](https://docs.mapbox.com/unity/maps/overview/) to show you the steps for installation and a few tutorials on how to utilize the sdk.

 #### EasyRoads3D